 In brief, language studies in June were mostly focused on socialising.

 After reading this inspiring post by Tiia I decided I wanted to give some thought to the achievements in my language learning life.
 It’s so easy to see the mistakes, to get frustrated when I don’t accomplish as much as I want, but I shouldn’t forget the big picture.
 I went a long way since I started tackling English in school until now.
 So here I am, celebrating the good stuff!

 Before – About 10 years ago and before moving abroad I understood spoken and written English well, but whenever I had to write a simple message I spent a lot of time looking for words.
 Still, the result was not always excellent.
-Here is a fun + very embarrassing example: I was recently cleaning up my inbox when I found an old email I had sent to a band I saw live and really liked.
-Trying to express my admiration I ended up writing them that their music really turned me on.
-No, that is not what I meant to say.
+Also, I made many more mistakes while speaking.
+So much so that a friend once told me I should go and see my English teacher again…

 After – Now, almost 5 years into living abroad (2 of which in London) I feel confident enough to write a (still imperfect) blog almost completely in English.
-In the meantime, I haven’t accidentally hit on anyone, which is worth some serious self-high-five.
+In the meantime, no one told me I better take some more English lessons, which is worth some serious self-high-five.

 Before – When I moved to Japan to study the language, in 2012, I spent a few months in terror of speaking.
 In class, I was very good at grammar, kanji and exercises, but my conversations skills were lacking.
 Outside of the class, I would switch to English whenever I had the occasion, too scared of mistakes to even try.

 After – Despite being rusty and not having practised for a long time I can still have a smooth conversation with a native speaker.
 I hope to have the chance to speak soon and get back to my best Japanese-speaking self, but until then it’s good to keep in mind that I made huge progress since I started.